EthanHaque/garden_app/WRITEUP.md

   which dynamically controls which collection the `result` field references.
 This allows for a clean and flexible way to associate a single job with different kinds of result documents.
 This can be expanded to other types of content.
 - **PDF Data Storage:** PDF images are stored on disk and served to the client and are visible in the UI.
+- **Data Cleanup on Deletion:** When a job is deleted via the API, the system also deletes the associated HtmlResult or PdfResult document to prevent orphaned data in the database.

 ### Cross-Cutting Concerns